Healthy Carrot Muffins made with applesauce, oats and maple syrup, and loaded with walnuts and raisins. Fluffy, light and moist carrot cake muffins!

 • Let muffin batter sit: If you like very soft oats in muffins, let batter sit for 10 minutes before dividing it into a muffin pan.

-• Don’t squeeze shredded carrots: That’s where healthy carrot muffins get their moisture from.
+• Don’t squeeze shredded carrots: That’s where carrot muffins get their moisture from.

 Healthy carrot muffin cut in half and spread with cream cheese and more muffins and raisins on a plate.

-• Tropical carrot muffins: Add 1/2 cup chopped pineapple pieces, that have been gently squeezed if from a can, and 1/4 cup coconut flakes.
+• Tropical: Add 1/2 cup of chopped pineapple pieces that have been gently squeezed, if from a can; and 1/4 cup coconut flakes.

-• Different warming spices: Use ground cloves or ground allspice vs. the normal carrot cake warming spices called for in this carrot muffin recipe.
+• Different warming spices: Use ground cloves or ground allspice vs. cinnamon or nutmeg.

-• Sweeter carrot muffins: Sprinkle with coarse sugar before baking.
+• Sweeter muffins: Sprinkle with coarse sugar before baking.

-• Topping: After muffins have cooled, use drizzle from healthy coffee cake to take these from healthy carrot muffins to healthy carrot cake muffins!
+• Topping: After muffins have cooled, use a drizzle from healthy coffee cake to turn them into carrot cake muffins!

-• Frosting: Transform your muffins into dessert with Greek yogurt frosting, healthy cream cheese frosting or healthy chocolate frosting.
+• Frosting: Transform your muffins into a dessert with Greek yogurt frosting, healthy cream cheese frosting or healthy buttercream.

 Storage Tip